ps-tuebingen-courses/pl1-lecture-notes/src/11-garbage-collection/garbage-collection.md

 We will equip our values with a mutable flag that is useful for mark-and-sweep garbage collection.
-In real systems it is implemented as a bit flag, or, if the so-called "tri-color algorithm" is used, with two bit flags.
+In real systems it is implemented as a bit flag, or, if the so-called "tri-color abstraction" is used, with two bit flags.

 ```scala mdoc
 abstract class Value {